ILW8/kays2023-stream-overlay/README.md

 | 2      | 968  | 176  |
 | 3      | 968  | 536  |
 <br>
-<sup>***Optional, but it makes it so the mappool `Interact` window doesn't go blank when in the gameplay scene.
-It is not meant to be visible in the gameplay scene</sup>

 <sup>***base url for names: http://localhost:24050/kays2023-stream-overlay/names?id=0&flashBackground=false&color=red&placeholder=Waiting%20for%20P1%2E%2E%2E; edit `id`, `color`, and `placeholder` accordingly.